Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Introduction

 \section{Introduction}

-We understand that the study of the processes of annihilation of colliding electron-positron beams and inelastic lepton-nucleon scattering has played a significant role in the development of modern elementary particle physics.
+The study of the processes of annihilation of colliding electron-positron beams and inelastic lepton-nucleon scattering has played a significant role in the development of modern elementary particle physics.
 Most of the phenomena and whole families of hadron resonances $\psi$ and $\Upsilon$ were discovered precisely in these experiments, which play an important role in understanding the nature of fundamental interactions and the structure of elementary particles.

-In the physics of the microworld, one of the main problems is the confirmation of the Standard Model (SM) \cite{Glashow,Weinberg,Salam1,Salam2} and the search for possible exits beyond its limits in order to obtain effective results at colliders and accelerators.
-We know that particle physics is constantly searching for the most fundamental method for describing matter and forces.
-From this point of view, particle physics, using quarks and leptons and their interactions, tries to explain the diversity of the Universe.
-Therefore, the reactions $e^+ e^- \to \Sigma^0 \bar{\Sigma}^0$, $e^+ e^- \to \Sigma^+ \bar{\Sigma}^-$, $e^+ e^- \to p \bar{p}$, and $e^+ e^- \to \Xi^0 \bar{\Xi}^0$ are among the main processes studied at electron-positron colliders.
+Particle physics, using quarks and leptons and their interactions, tries to explain the diversity of the Universe.
 One of the main sources of fundamental information in elementary particle physics is experiments on electron-positron interactions.

-It is necessary to note that the formation of hadrons with a pair of baryons or strange mesons in the final state in $e^+e^-$ annihilation process has been one of the main tasks of experimental study during many years for several reasons.
+The production of hadrons with a pair of baryons or strange mesons in the final state in the $e^+e^-$ annihilation process at high energies has been one of the main tasks of experimental study on the basic structure of the Standard Model for many years for several reasons.
 First, they give a significant contribution to the total cross section of $e^+e^-$ hadrons.
-Second, electromagnetic timelike form factors can be derived from these reactions.
-Also, but not least, when studying these reactions, new states can be discovered.
-Let us also note that for quantum chromodynamics (QCD) studies, the hadron production in $e^+e^-$ annihilation is an ideal laboratory.
-There is no interference with the lepton initial state for final states of hadrons.

-It should be noted that experiments with electron-positron interactions have given several interesting results in the vector meson region on the annihilation cross section as well as some preliminary results in the region of several $\text{GeV}$.
+Second, timelike electromagnetic form factors (EMFFs) can be derived from these reactions.
+Also, when studying these reactions, new states can be discovered.
+Experiments with $e^+e^-$ interactions have given several interesting results in the vector meson region on the annihilation cross section as well as some preliminary results in the region of several $\text{GeV}$.

-Therefore, the production of baryon-antibaryon pairs at the electron-positron linear collider is one of the main subjects for studying the basic structure of the Standard Model.
-To study the structure of baryons, in this paper we want to investigate the production of a baryon pair in the $e^+e^-$ annihilation within the framework of the Standard Model.

-Note that by creating different states of matter and antimatter, the Standard Model of particle physics describes how quarks interact with each other.

-After the discovery of hyperons and the study of the mechanisms of their formation, decay processes became of current interest in hadron physics.
+Note that after the discovery of hyperons and the study of the mechanisms of their formation, decay processes became of current interest in hadron physics.